News & Events

 Welcome Shoppers!

-The Bargain Box Thrift Shop is pleased to be open on Tuesdays, Thursdays, Fridays and most Saturdays.
+Thank you for visiting the Bargain Box Thrift Shop.
+We are open on Tuesdays, Thursdays, Fridays and most Saturdays.
+Be sure to review our hours of operation, holiday dates, and guidelines for donations.
 The store is staffed entirely by members who are volunteers.
-Come check us out!

 Bargain Box at the Lanterman House